-An SRS is a document that describes a software system that will be developed.
-It's accessible to all parties, including the stakeholders, investors, a project manager, programmers, designers, and so on.
-There are three types of requirements that the SRS contains:
+A software requirements specification (SRS) is a document that describes a software system to be developed.
+It is accessible to every party involved, including stakeholders, investors, the project manager, programmers, designers, and testers.
+An SRS contains three types of requirements:

-- Top-tier: These are the high-level business requirements.
-They outline the business' measurable goals, define the purpose behind the project, and align the project goals with stakeholder goals.
+- Top-tier: the high-level business requirements.
+They outline the business' measurable goals, define the purpose behind the project, and align project goals with stakeholder goals.

-- Middle-tier: These are the user requirements.
-They reflect specific user needs and expectations, describe who is using the software, and highlight user interactions.
+- Middle-tier: the user requirements.
+They reflect specific user needs and expectations, describe who uses the software, and highlight user interactions.

-- Bottom-tier: These specify the product's functionality in tech terms.
-They identify functions, features, use cases, and non-functional requirements, as well as describe the project as functional modules + non-functional attributes.
+- Bottom-tier: the product's functionality in technical terms.
+They identify functions, features, use cases, and non-functional requirements, describing the project as functional modules plus non-functional attributes.

-Summed up, an SRS document is important because it provides stakeholders, PMS, programmers, and so on with a single source of information and expectations.
-By compiling all necessary information in one place, you can greatly reduce the frequency of misunderstandings.
+In short, an SRS gives stakeholders, project managers, and engineers a single source of information and expectations.
+By compiling everything in one place, you greatly reduce the frequency of misunderstandings.

 Basic Elements of an SRS

-In order for an SRS to be useful to all involved parties, it must have several basic elements, as outlined below:
+For an SRS to be useful to everyone involved, it needs several basic elements:

-- Business Drivers: Include the reasons why the customer wants you to build the software.
-It's important to include the rationale or the driving force behind the new system; this information guides the decisions that the business analysts, system architects, and developers will make.
+- Business Drivers: the reasons the customer wants the software built.
+This rationale guides the decisions that business analysts, system architects, and developers will make.

-- Business Model: Which basic customer business model will the system need to support?
-Include organizational and business context, key business functions, current and future state diagrams, and process flow diagrams.
+- Business Model: the customer business model the system must support, including organizational context, key business functions, current and future state diagrams, and process flows.

-- Business and System Use Cases: Typically, this section will contain a UML - Use Case Diagram that shows which main external objects the system will interact with.
+- Business and System Use Cases: typically a UML use case diagram showing the main external objects the system interacts with.

-- Technical Requirements: In this section, the document will list any "non-functional" requirements that compose the technical environment.
+- Technical Requirements: the non-functional requirements that make up the technical environment.

-- System Qualities: You will list any non-functional requirements that determine the system's quality.
+- System Qualities: the non-functional requirements that determine the system's quality.

-- Constraints and Assumptions: This section includes software constraints that the customer requires, which can be used to exclude options from development consideration.
+- Constraints and Assumptions: software constraints the customer requires, used to exclude options from development consideration.

-- Acceptance Criteria: Lastly, this element illustrates how the customer will sign off on the final system.
+- Acceptance Criteria: how the customer signs off on the final system.

-In essence, functional requirements help software engineers capture the intended behavior of the application — and said behavior may be expressed as services, tasks, or functions that the system must perform.
-On the other hand, a non-functional requirement ensures that the entire system is usable and effective.
-If all functional requirements are met but non-functional requirements are lacking, the system would fail to meet the user's needs.
+Functional requirements help engineers capture the intended behavior of the application, expressed as services, tasks, or functions the system must perform.
+A non-functional requirement ensures the whole system stays usable and effective.
+When every functional requirement is met but the non-functional ones are weak, the system still fails to meet user needs.

 - If/then behaviors